-COLUMN 1 COLUMN 2

-Any actual or alleged breach of the specific provisions of the Constitution, By- Laws or any Code of Professional Conduct or Technical Standards within the meaning in Clause 27(1) of the Constitution set out below: (Model Penalties)

-Part A: Administrative Matters

-Any matter concerning: Fine of A\$500 for a first offence and A\$1,000 for each subsequent offence.

-(i) payment of any monies owing to CPA Australia on any account whatsoever excepting only in respect of costs the subject of a Determination; Aut,000 for each subsequent offence.

-(ii) Quality Assurance;

-(iii) Continuing Professional Development;

-(iv) the holding of a Public Practice

-Certificate;

-demnity insurance ing in By-Law 9.5;

-tity through or by per provides Public ces.

-Part B: Non-Administ rative Breaches

-Any matter concerning any of the following paragraphs in Clause 27(1) of the Constitution:

-(b); (c); (d); (f);(h): & (i) (k); and Suspension of membership for 6 months; Fine of A\$2,000 for a first offence and A\$5,000 for each subsequent offence; Forfeiture of membership; Forfeiture of membership; Fine of A\$2,000 for a first offence and A\$5,000 for each subsequent offence;

-[trust account recording without theft] [trust account recording with theft] Suspension of membership for 6 months; Forfeiture of membership;

-Part C: Serious Conduct

-Any actual or alleged breach other than those constituting Administrative Matters or Non-Administrative Breaches.
+COLUMN 1 COLUMN 2 Any actual or alleged breach of the specific provisions of the Constitution, By-Laws or any Code of Professional Conduct or Technical Standards within the meaning in Clause 27(1) of the Constitution set out below: (Model Penalties) Part A: Administrative Matters Any matter concerning: Fine of A\$500 for a first offence and A\$1,000 for (i) payment of any monies owing to CPA Australia on any account whatsoever excepting only in respect of costs the subject of a Determination; each subsequent offence. (ii) Quality Assurance; (iii) Continuing Professional Development; (iv) the holding of a Public Practice Certificate; (v) professional indemnity insurance within the meaning in By-Law 9.5; and/or (vi) the Practice Entity through or by which the Member provides Public Accounting Services.
+Part B: Non-Administrative Breaches Any matter concerning any of the following paragraphs in Clause 27(1) of the Constitution: (b); (c); (d); (f);(h): & (i) (k); and Suspension of membership for 6 months; Fine of A\$2,000 for a first offence and A\$5,000 for each subsequent offence; Forfeiture of membership; Forfeiture of membership; Fine of A\$2,000 for a first offence and A\$5,000 for each subsequent offence; (a) insofar as the breach concerns any of the following: [trust account recording without theft] [trust account recording with theft] Suspension of membership for 6 months; Forfeiture of membership; Part C: Serious Conduct Any actual or alleged breach other than those constituting Administrative Matters or Non-Administrative Breaches.
 In the discretion of the Tribunal